xrdocs/ncs5500/_tutorials/access-list-enhancements-on-ncs5500-j2-based-platforms.md

 | Fragments                     | Yes     | Part of the default TCAM key from IOS-XR 7.4.1.
 Previously allowed only with UDK |
 | Next Header                   | Yes     |                                                                                  |

+Note: This is applicable for both J2 Native and Compatible Mode.
+{: .notice--info}